-All you really need to breastfeed is a breast (or two) and a baby who can suckle.
-But advertising is big business and there are plenty of products on the market aimed at breastfeeding mothers.
-You may be confused about everything from pumps and pads to pacifiers, from nursing covers to nipple creams and more.
-And then there’s the special breastfeeding pillow.
-Do I need a breastfeeding pillow?
+All you really need to breastfeed is a breast (or two!) and a baby who can suckle.
+But advertising is big business and there are lots of products on the market aimed at breastfeeding mothers—from nursing covers, creams and bras, to pumps, pacifiers and special pillows.
+Are they really needed?
+This article looks at the commercial breastfeeding pillow and whether it is a necessary purchase.

 A breastfeeding pillow is not essential